nikhilrayaprolu/bharatavidya/content/docs/guidelines.md

 ### Conclusion

 1. **Promote Compassionate Teaching:** Emphasize the importance of acting from a place of compassion rather than ego or fear.
 2. **Redefine Dharma:** Clarify the true nature of Dharma as a discovery of Ishvara’s play rather than a mission to protect personal beliefs.
+Dharma is not a way to condition yourself, Dharma is a way to grow and uncondition yourself
 3. **Encourage Individual Attention:** focus on the unique nature and inclinations of each child, avoiding the imposition of personal ideals.
 4. **the Role of Higher Chakras:** Differentiate between actions driven by lower chakras (motivated by fear, control, and recognition) and those inspired by higher chakras (motivated by love, compassion, and wisdom).
 5. **Simplicity in Spiritual Practice:** Encourage simplicity and surrender in spiritual practice, as opposed to effort and complexity.